 Source: Hawaii on TV

 You’ll find Chinese New Year celebrations occurring all over the world this February, and Maui is no exception.
-The first Chinese residents to immigrate to Maui came via trading and whaling ships, during the 1800s, to work on sugar plantations and in sugar mills, as well to build tunnels and irrigation systems.
+The first Chinese residents to immigrate to Maui in the 1800s came via trading and whaling ships, to work on sugar plantations and in sugar mills, as well to build tunnels and irrigation systems.

-Now, this structure, with its religious altar, social hall and engravings, is a public museum.
-During the Chinese New Year, you can enjoy free admission to the Wo Hing Museum & Cookhouse, Feb.
-4–7, to get a glimpse of the Chinese New Year exhibit, as well as to learn more about the area’s Chinese heritage.
-The Cookhouse, or community kitchen portion of the museum, showcases everyday life for Chinese immigrants, and also acts as a small theater, showing Thomas Edison’s films focusing on Maui.
+The Wo Hing Museum & Cookhouse with its religious altar, social hall and engravings offers free admission Feb.
+4-7 to learn more about the area’s Chinese heritage and offers a glimpse of the Chinese New Year exhibit.
+The Cookhouse, or community kitchen portion of the museum, showcases everyday life for Chinese immigrants, and also acts as a small theater showing Thomas Edison’s films focusing on Maui.